 This article will examine how the European market is changing and how those changes are raising the bar for trustees moving forward.

 Today’s trustees must keep abreast of emerging opportunities and the intricacies of new markets.
-They should be able to manage complex transactions, protect the interests of their investors and effectively engage with all parties – from accountants to attorneys to anyone else involved.
+They should be able to manage complex transactions, protect the interests of their investors and effectively engage with all parties.

-In 2019, the European market saw a number of “first-ever” transactions driven by clients seeking to explore the growth, exposure and regulatory opportunities of new domains.
-U.S. Bank, as trustee, oversaw a number of these transactions, including:
+In 2020, the European market saw numerous “first-of-a-kind” deals driven by clients seeking to explore the growth, exposure and regulatory opportunities of new domains.
+U.S. Bank, as trustee, oversaw several of these transactions, including:

 Each of these deals required out-of-the-box thinking to align the clients’ goals with the strategic and tactical approaches necessary to achieve them.
 Beyond that, it took a highly skilled team communicating consistently and working in unison to achieve cost and efficiency savings.